 It is not uncommon to experience exceedingly dry eyes after long periods of travel in the air.
 The temperature- and pressure-controlled cabin of an airplane creates a very dry environment that can easily take its toll on your eyes.

-Fortunately, our eye doctors in Lewis Center, have outlined a number of steps that a person can take to reduce the chances of experiencing these uncomfortable symptoms that present themselves as part of what is often called “travelers' dry eye.”
+Fortunately, our eye doctors have outlined a number of steps that a person can take to reduce the chances of experiencing these uncomfortable symptoms that present themselves as part of what is often called “travelers' dry eye.”

 5 Tips to help you avoid dry eyes when traveling: